 2017 marks the 90th anniversary of Georgia Power's ongoing efforts to contribute to the growth and success of our home state.
-Robin Spratlin was a major player in that effort for twenty of those years, serving as (Insert robin's official title here) until her retirement in (year).
+Robin Spratlin was a major player in that effort for twenty of those years, until her retirement.
 To commemorate the occasion, we asked for Robin's expert perspective on how the utility company we know and love came to be known as a powerhouse in economic development.

 Q: How did Georgia Power start recruiting companies to come to Georgia?

 Robin: In 1927, the president of the company at the time, Preston Arkwright, started thinking that we needed to expand when it came to industry.
 We had a lot of agricultural business, but things were changing in the country.
 Georgia Power set up an office in New York City and started talking to businesses there about potentially locating here.
 After World War 2, the state also ramped up efforts in economic development and that partnership between Georgia and Georgia Power really kicked off.